Dahie/caramelize/README.md

 Displays more verbose output to the command line.

+## Content migration

+### Wiki support

+Caramelize comes with direct support for [WikkaWiki](wikka) and [Redmine](redmine)-Wiki.
+More custom wikis can be supported by creating a suitable configuration file.

+Any imported wiki exports into a [gollum](gollum) git-repository.
+This is a wiki based around a git-repository.
+This gives you the flexibility of having all wiki pages exported as physical files, while keeping the history and having an easy and wide-supported way of access by using the wiki server gollum features.

+Since wiki software may have special features, that are not common among other wikis, content migration may always have a loss of style or information.
+Caramelize tries to support the most common features.

+* Page meta data
+  * title
+  * content body
+  * author name
+  * author email address
+  * date
+  * revisions
+* Markup conversion to markdown
+  * limited to "simple" formatting, excluding complex formats such as tables
+  * conversion using regular expressions -> somewhat easy to learn and extend

 ### Configuration recipes

-The created caramel.rb configuration contains the settings on how to import the data of the existing wiki and how to convert it into the format required by caramelize to export to gollum.
+The `caramel.rb` configuration contains the settings on how to import the data of the existing wiki and how to convert it into the format required by caramelize to export to gollum.

-In the created example configuration, you find the predefined definitions for importing from WikkaWiki and Redmine and and example for a custom import.
+You also find the predefined definitions for importing from WikkaWiki and Redmine and and example for a custom import.

 Custom import allows you to import data from wikis that are not natively supported by caramelize.
 Defining your own wiki import requires a bit of knowledge on Ruby and MySQL as you setup the access to your wiki database and need to define how the data is to be transformed.
 Depending on the database model of the wiki this can be one simple call for all revisions in the database, or it can get more complicated with multiple mysql-calls as the database becomes more complex.